dortania/OpenCore-Multiboot/Intro/Booting-part.md

 ## No OS:

-If your computer is:
+If your computer:

-- From IvyBridge era (~2012) and later
+- is from IvyBridge era (~2012) and later
-- Has a Windows 8 Sticker
+- has a Windows 8 Sticker

 Then it probably has **UEFI system**, that said, it doesnt mean older generation motherboards do not, however with Windows 8 release, Microsoft standardised the UEFI specs for OEMs to get their certification (usually if you go with brand names like ASUS, Lenovo, HP, Dell... you're good to go).